Julien-Fischer/linx/README.md

 - A comprehensive set of functions and aliases that minimize the time and effort required for directory navigation, file management, and common task execution
 - Shortcuts for frequently accessed directories such as home, desktop, and dev, allowing users to quickly jump to desired locations
 - Functions that streamline version control tasks and enhance log viewing capabilities
-- For Terminator users, Linx offers preconfigured shortcuts, layouts, and the ability to install multiple native and third-party themes.
-Users can list and switch Terminator themes at runtime directly from the command line without additional Python installations or plugins
+- For Terminator users, Linx offers preconfigured shortcuts, themes, and layouts (no python required)
+- GPT 4 integration so you can prompt it directly from your terminal

 ![Live Demo](./demo.gif)